Dynamic random-access memory: Hidden refresh

 Given support of C̅A̅S̅-before-R̅A̅S̅ refresh, it is possible to deassert R̅A̅S̅ while holding C̅A̅S̅ low to maintain data output.
 If R̅A̅S̅ is then asserted again, this performs a CBR refresh cycle while the DRAM outputs remain valid.
 Because data output is not interrupted, this is known as hidden refresh.
+Hidden refresh is no faster than a normal read followed by a normal refresh, but does maintain the data output valid during the refresh cycle.